 Sociology majors must take two humanities (or natural science) courses (at the 300+ level) for their degree.
 (B.A. students must also take an additional humanities or natural science at any level.)
 Humanities courses include: art, art history, Chinese Studies, English, humanities, linguistics, modern languages, music history, philosophy, theatre arts, and any language course (ASL, Chinese, French, German, Greek, Hebrew, Italian, Latin, Portuguese, Russian, and Spanish).
 Natural sciences courses include: biology, chemistry, geosciences, mathematics, and physics.

 Students earning the B.A. must take 18 hours and B.S. students must take 24 hours of social science electives.
 The social sciences include: anthropology; communication; criminal justice (formerly justice administration); economics; geography; history; paralegal studies; peace, justice and conflict transformation; political science; and psychology.
-Some classes in Pan-African studies, women's studies, and linguistics are also considered social science electives; please consult the course description for a particular course's designation.
+Some classes in Asian studies, liberal studies, Pan-African studies, social change, and women & gender studies are also considered social science electives; please consult the course description for a particular course's designation.
 NOTE: Sociology courses may not be used to satisfy social science requirements.

-Sociology majors may only substitute a psychology research methods course (i.e., PYSC 302) for SOC 303, but may substitute GEOG 356, JA 326, MATH 109, MGMT 201, or PSYC 301) for SOC 301.
-Sociology minors may substitute a research methods course from communication, justice administration, Pan African studies, political science, or psychology for SOC 303, and may substitute GEOG 356, JA 326, MATH 109, MGMT 201, or PSYC 301 for SOC 301.
-Any other substitutions must be approved by Dr Weber in the Sociology Department.
+Sociology majors may only substitute a psychology research methods course (i.e., PYSC 302) for SOC 303, but may substitute BSTA 201 (formerly MGMT 201), GEOG 356, JA 326, MATH 109, or PSYC 301) for SOC 301.
+Sociology minors may substitute a research methods course from communication, criminal justice (formerly justice administration), Pan African studies, political science, or psychology for SOC 303, and may substitute BSTA 201 (formerly MGMT 201), GEOG 356, JA 326, MATH 109, or PSYC 301 for SOC 301.
+Any other substitutions must be approved by Dr. Jonetta Weber in the Department of Sociology.

 NOTE: If a student opts to substitute such a course, he/she must take an additional sociology elective at the 300+ level in lieu of the required sociology course.Students may not take two statistics courses and have both count toward their degree.